Skip to content

 5–12 min

-As evening settles around you, bring the decisions and questions of your day to Jesus.
-He is attentive and ready to guide you through what feels unclear.
+As evening settles around you, bring the weight of your questions to Jesus.
+He is present and ready to meet you here.

 Adoration